dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/barcode-format-specification.md

 <div align="center">
    <p><img src="../assets/example-barcode-format-specification.png" alt="barcode-format-specification" width="60%" /></p>
-   Example barcode Format Specification
 </div>

 Sometimes the image and the real scene happen to be mirror images of each other.
 For 2D barcodes, mirroring may cause the decoding to fail.
-In this case, all barcodes are normal except QRcode, we could configure the MirrorMode to correct the situation:
+In this case, all barcodes are normal except QR code, we could configure the MirrorMode to correct the situation:

 ```json
 {